 #9- Master DOCUMENT VERSION CONTROL

-As the complexity of document filing grows, so does the need for document versioning.
+As the complexity of document filing and organization grows, so does the need for document versioning.
 Automatic document tracking is handy to enable collaboration, decision-making, and enterprise-wide changes.

 For example, a company may have guidelines for how to apply for visas that are regularly updated.
 In this case, it would be useful to use automatic document tracking to create an audit trail of who is responsible for them and when they were updated.